 Security Risks

-Detailed graphics information may expose vulnerabilities in hardware or drivers that could be exploited by malicious actors.
+Moreover, detailed graphics information may expose vulnerabilities in hardware or drivers that malicious actors could exploit.

 Implementation Complexity